disclosure: this is a sponsored post with Chicco. All opinions and thoughts are my own.

-The place is very festive at any given day but even more during the holidays.
-There’s also monthly activities offered to the kids.
+The place is very festive on any given day but even more during the holidays.
+There are also monthly activities offered to the kids.

 After strolling, we found ourselves resting near the Farmer’s Market adjacent to it, which is also a must visit.
 And the toddler told her big sis, she can ride the stroller.

 Big sis’ face lit up from excitement and they shared a drink.
 The Chicco Viaro stroller can carry 50lbs. and though our 1st grader is on the tall side for it, she was very light and can still used this stroller.

 I loved how the Chicco Viaro Stroller has two cupholders and snack tray in the front for the kids and in the back for the adults by the way.
 We each get to bring our own drinks.